Beyond Meritocracy

 This is not a feature specific to capitalism, or even to modernity.
 It is the reasoning form through which any class relation is justified: feudal, patriarchal, colonial, bureaucratic.
 What changes across contexts is the specific content — which groups are found wanting, which deficiencies are cited, which institutions enforce the judgment — but the logical structure is identical.
 And because the logic is so general, it can be applied to new groups and new forms of exploitation as they emerge, which is why the principle of class rule is so resilient in the face of challenges to any particular form of domination.
 Abolish one justification and the same reasoning structure generates another.

 It is worth distinguishing this claim from two related arguments.
-Gramsci's concept of hegemony identifies the fact that ruling-class values are naturalized – that domination is maintained through consent as much as coercion.
+Gramsci's concept of hegemony identifies the fact that ruling-class values are naturalized — that domination is maintained through consent as much as coercion.
 Bourdieu's symbolic violence identifies one key mechanism: the internalization of cultural hierarchies that make domination feel like merit.
 Both are valuable.
 But neither identifies the specific logical structure through which this naturalization operates across different contexts.
-"Hegemony" tells us that domination is naturalized; meritocratic reasoning identifies how – through the circular attribution of subordinate position to the subordinate's own deficiency.
-"Symbolic violence" captures the mechanism within the domain of cultural capital; meritocratic reasoning identifies the same logic operating across all domains of class exploitation – gendered, ethnic, organizational, economic – with the same formal structure but different surface content each time.
-The distinction matters practically: if the problem were only hegemony, counter-hegemonic culture would suffice.
-If the problem is a reasoning form, then what's needed is the capacity to recognize the form itself across its many instantiations – which is a different kind of political education.
+"Hegemony" tells us that domination is naturalized; meritocratic reasoning identifies how — through the circular attribution of subordinate position to the subordinate's own deficiency.
+"Symbolic violence" captures the mechanism within the domain of cultural capital; meritocratic reasoning identifies the same logic operating across all domains of class exploitation — gendered, ethnic, organizational, economic — with the same formal structure but different surface content each time.

 5. What This Means for Organizing

-These aren't novel insights.
-Over the past century, marginalized and progressive sections of workers' organizations have repeatedly tried to convince the broader movement that ending class rule requires more than fighting wage exploitation.
-Almost every time, they were ignored, marginalized, or expelled.[35]
+None of this is new.
+Marginalized and progressive sections of workers' organizations have repeatedly tried to convince the broader movement that ending class rule requires more than fighting wage exploitation.
+Almost every time, they were ignored, marginalized, or expelled.[42]
 Even now, as what remains of the organized left belatedly changes, partly through its own collapse, the integration of these insights is ad hoc, usually justified through liberal language about "diversity and inclusion" rather than as a consequence of class analysis itself.

-The source of the problem is clear enough.
-For over a century, the left has treated workers' organizations as instruments for obtaining state power, with all other questions (gendered exploitation, ethnic divisions, internal democracy, the reproduction of managerial hierarchy within the movement itself) to be addressed afterwards, or to be resolved automatically by the seizure of power.
 But if class rule operates across multiple domains, and if many workers have concrete stakes in its perpetuation, then this approach simply doesn't work.
 It leaves all non-wage forms of class exploitation intact, every intra-class division available as a wedge issue.
-And it asks workers who benefit from some aspects of class rule to join a movement that neither acknowledges nor confronts those benefits – which is why so many of them don't.
+And it asks workers who benefit from some aspects of class rule to join a movement that neither acknowledges nor confronts those benefits — which is why so many of them don't.
 That approach (roughly "Bolshevik," though it goes back to Marx's time) has had over a century to work.
 It hasn't.

 So what follows?